Zuckerberg says his data was part of Facebook’s Cambridge Analytica scandal

 When Rep. Anna Eshoo, D-Calif., asked Zuckerberg whether he was willing to change Facebook’s business model to make user privacy paramount, Zuckerberg said he “is not sure what that means.”

-Diamond and Silk, a pro-Trump duo known for their lively videos supporting the president, were brought up several times throughout the hearing.
+Diamond and Silk, two sisters known for their lively online videos supporting President Donald Trump, were brought up several times throughout the hearing.
 The duo's videos were recently re-classified as being "unsafe" for the Facebook community, something their supporters said amounts to censorship.

-Rep. Billy Long brought out a poster of the sisters and a read a question he said they sent him to ask Zuckerberg.
+Rep. Billy Long, R-Mo., brought out a poster of the sisters and read a question he said they had sent him to ask Zuckerberg.

 Zuckerberg said Facebook had made a mistake in limiting the reach of the videos.

-Zuckerberg’s opening statement echoed the sentiments he shared on Tuesday and has previously been stressing on his apology tour.
+In his opening statement, Zuckerman echoed sentiments he expressed on Tuesday and has been stressing on his apology tour.

 “It was my mistake and I’m sorry,” he said, before launching into his talking points about how Facebook needs to take a “broader view” of its responsibility and how he plans to do better.

-On Tuesday, Zuckerberg told senators that Facebook notified the Trump and Clinton presidential campaigns of attempts from Russian government hackers to compromise their accounts.
+On Tuesday, Zuckerberg told senators that Facebook had notified the Trump and Clinton presidential campaigns of attempts by Russian government hackers to compromise their accounts.

-Robby Mook, who worked as Hillary Clinton’s campaign manager, tweeted that the Clinton campaign was never notified of these attempts by Facebook.
+Robby Mook, who was Hillary Clinton’s campaign manager, tweeted that the Clinton campaign was never notified of these attempts by Facebook.

-In a rare moment of bipartisanship, Brad Parscale, who worked as President Trump’s digital director in 2016 and is serving as his campaign manager for 2020, sided with Mook.
+In a rare moment of bipartisanship, Brad Parscale, who worked as Trump’s digital director in 2016 and is serving as his campaign manager for his 2020 re-election effort, sided with Mook.

 “Funny to say this, I completely agree with@RobbyMook on this one,” he tweeted.
 “I wasn't told about this.@facebook needs to get their stories straight.”